Defective Product Claims

 Product defects occur in one of two ways, either during the design or manufacture.
 Either way, it is the company’s responsibility to ensure that products are not put on the market that feature defects which would injure a consumer.
 Even small mistakes can make a product dangerous in unexpected ways, such as defects in motor vehicle equipment, medical devices, and children’s toys.
 When these products feature harmful defects, consumers can be easily and seriously harmed by the accidents they cause.

 If you or a loved one has been injured by a defective or dangerous product, you may be able to get compensation for all the damages you have suffered.
-For a FREE Consultation on your legal rights and options contact the experienced Anaheim California product liability attorneys at Mashney Law today to receive dependable legal counsel that’ll help you get the maximum recovery.
-Call (714) 535-5090 today.
+For a FREE Consultation on your legal rights and options contact the experienced Anaheim product liability attorneys at Mashney Law today to receive dependable legal counsel that’ll help you get the maximum recovery.
+Call us at (714) 535-5090 today.

 What are the Different Types of Product Defects?